 Please be aware that effective January 1, 2024, PHP (HMO SNP) will no longer be a Medicare Advantage plan option for enrollment.
 PHP will end operations in Florida on December 31, 2023.

-PHP (HMO SNP) includes a prescription drug benefit that, like its medical benefits, is designed around the needs of people with HIV.
+PHP includes a prescription drug benefit that, like its medical benefits, is designed around the needs of people with HIV.
 Two key features of the benefit is a $0 Part D premium and the plan’s formulary (list of covered drugs).
 PHP prices antiretrovirals (ARVs) at the same cost sharing as it does for common generic drugs, something most other Medicare Advantage and prescription drug plans do not do.

-Take a look at the current 2022 Comprehensive Formulary (effective August 1, 2022; last updated July 25, 2022).
+Take a look at the current 2023 Comprehensive Formulary (effective November 1, 2023; last updated October 25, 2023).
 PHP covers both brand name drugs and generic drugs.
 Generic drugs have the same active-ingredient formula as a brand name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.
 There are generic drug substitutes available for many brand name drugs.

-For 2022, PHP has a no-cost (0% coinsurance) drug tier (Tier 5) in its prescription drug benefit that include select care drugs such as high blood pressure, cholesterol and diabetes management drugs.
+For 2023, PHP has a no-cost (0% coinsurance) drug tier (Tier 5) in its prescription drug benefit that include select care drugs such as high blood pressure, cholesterol and diabetes management drugs.

-PHP’s 2022 prescription drug cost-sharing for Medicare beneficiaries who do not receive “Extra Help” (low income subsidy) from Medicare is shown below.
+PHP’s 2023 prescription drug cost-sharing for Medicare beneficiaries who do not receive “Extra Help” (low income subsidy) from Medicare is shown below.